aysecetin/365-days-of-coding-with-Swift/Swift/2nd-day(standard programming structure).md

 # Standard Programming Structures
-Are structures that are similar in all languages.
+🤓Are structures that are similar in all languages.

 Comparison operators
 Controls
-  if and switch constructs
+➤if
+➤switch
 Loops
-  For
-  While
+➤For
+➤While
 Some ready-made commands

  **Controls**

 this is the structure where we will talk about where our codes will be shaped towards.

 **Loops 🔄**
 a structure that allows us to repeat operations.